ShivamSinghhh/Parking/README.md

  5. you have to enter token and select type of vehicle.
  6. if the token doesn't match with the parked vehicle, it will give an alert
  7. if token matches with the parked vehicle,
- 8. it will alert to pay parking fee according to the number of hours.
+ 8. it will alert to pay parking fee according to the duration of parking.